QwenLM/Qwen/README.md

 sh finetune/finetune_qlora_ds.sh
 ```

 For Q-LoRA, we advise you to load our provided quantized model, e.g., Qwen-7B-Chat-Int4.
 You **SHOULD NOT** use the bf16 models.
 Different from full-parameter finetuning and LoRA, only fp16 is supported for Q-LoRA.
+Besides, for Q-LoRA, the troubles with the special tokens in LoRA still exist.
+However, as we only provide the Int4 models for chat models, which means the language model has learned the special tokens of ChatML format, you have no worry about the layers.
+Note that the layers of the Int4 model should not be trainable, and thus if you introduce special tokens in your training, Q-LoRA might not work.

 Different from full-parameter finetuning, the training of both LoRA and Q-LoRA only saves the adapter parameters.
 Suppose your training starts from Qwen-7B, you can load the finetuned model for inference as shown below: